-This option tells named to use config-file as its configuration file instead of the default, /etc/named.conf.
+This option tells named to use config-file as its configuration file instead of the default, lnamed_confl.
 To ensure that the configuration file can be reloaded after the server has changed its working directory due to to a possible directory option in the configuration file, config-file should be an absolute pathname.